Vasodilatory shock

 Vasodilatory shock, vasogenic shock, or vasoplegic shock is a medical emergency belonging to shock along with cardiogenic shock, septic shock, allergen-induced shock and hypovolemic shock.
-When the blood vessels suddenly relax, it results in vasodilation.
-In vasodilatory shock, the blood vessels are too relaxed leading to extreme vasodilation and blood pressure drops and blood flow becomes very low.
-Without enough blood pressure, blood and oxygen won't be pushed to reach the body's organs.
-If vasodilatory shock lasts more than a few minutes, the lack of oxygen starts to damage the body's organs.
-Vasodilatory shock like other types of shock should be treated quickly, otherwise it can cause permanent organ damage or death as a result of multiple organ dysfunction.
+Vasodilatory shock occurs when the blood vessels relax too much, leading to extreme vasodilation.
+This reduces blood pressure, preventing blood flow and therefore oxygen delivery to the body's organs.
+If vasodilatory shock lasts more than a few minutes, the lack of oxygen starts to damage the organs.
+Vasodilatory shock must be treated quickly to avoid permanent organ damage or death from multiple organ dysfunction.

-Treatment typically involves uses of vasopressor, inotropes, fluid boluses, and introduction of resuscitation.
-In case vasodilatory shock fails to respond to high doses of vasopressors (defined as ≥ 0.5 mg/kg/min norepinephrine-equivalent dose), meaning it's vasopressor-resistant and advances to being called refractory vasodilatory shock or simply refractory shock.
+Treatment typically involves uses of vasopressors, inotropes, fluid boluses, and introduction of resuscitation.
+If vasodilatory shock does not respond to high doses of vasopressors (≥ 0.5 mg/kg/min norepinephrine-equivalent dose), it is called refractory vasodilatory shock or simply refractory shock.
 Adjunctive therapies include angiotensin II, hydrocortisone, thiamine, catecholamines, ascorbic acid and combinations of thereof.